blade-ui-kit/docs/introduction.md

 <x-alert class="alert alert-success"/>
 ```

 As you can see, all the implementation details about the behavior of the component are hidden away.
-Making it up to you do decided how to style it.
+Making it up to you to decide how to style it.

 All of Blade UI Kit's components were designed with this in mind.
 Letting you worry less about implementation details and allowing you to focus on what truly matters: *building your app*.
-All the while providing a great developer experience.
+All while providing a great developer experience.

 To give you a more proper demonstration of the library, we've built [an example Laravel project](https://github.com/blade-ui-kit/blade-ui-kit-example) that makes use of some of the components from Blade UI Kit.